What is the full form of BRICS

 The term "BRIC" was coined by economist Jim O'Neill, of Goldman Sachs in 2001.
 He used this term in his report on the growth prospects for the economies of Brazil, Russia, India and China; the four countries which together accounted for a significant share of the world's population and economy.

-The first BRIC summit held in Yekaterinburg, Russia on June 16, 2009.
-Since 2009, the group held annual summits and the member countries take turns to host the summit.
-The objective of this summit is to promote the political, commercial and cultural cooperation and strengthen global economic ties among the members.
+The first BRIC summit was held in Yekaterinburg, Russia on June 16, 2009.
+Since 2009, the group held annual summits and the member countries take turns hosting the summit.
+The objective of this summit is to promote political, commercial and cultural cooperation and strengthen global economic ties among the members.
+In December 2010, South Africa received an invitation to join the group, resulting in BRICS.